williampayne23/emotional_support_bot/README.md

 },
 bot_user_id : 'PUT YOUR BOTS FACEBOOK USER ID HERE',
 ```
+We copy to a separate file here so credentials will never be pushed to github.

 Install the required repositories with npm.
 ```shell
 npm install